stungeye/Programming-1-Notes/docs/11-pointers/03-pointers-and-the-heap.md

 ⏳ Wait For It:
 {: .label .label-blue}

-We'll look into an alternative to manually freeing memory in the next section.
+In modern C++, smart pointers such as std::unique_ptr and std::shared_ptr handle dynamic memory for you.
+We'll explore them in the next section!
 {: .d-inline-block}

 ## Dangling Pointers

 Back in our [pointers basics module](/Programming-1-Notes/docs/11-pointers/01-pointer-basics.html) we learned that it's undefined in C++ what will happen if we try to access the memory of an uninitialized pointer.
 The same is true for deleted pointers.
 Attempting to access the memory of a deleted pointer is called use-after-free access or UAF for short.
+UAF can result in a crash, incorrect results, or unpredictable program behaviour.

 ```cpp
 int *answerPtr{ new int{ 42 } };